st3v3nhunt/dotfiles/README.md

 ## FAQ

 * No linting in Vim and no lint warning or error symbols in the margin?
-  * Check the repo's packages have been installed
+  * Check the repository's packages have been installed
   * Try restarting the eslint server.
 At the terminal run `eslint_d restart`
 * No completion in VIM?
 * Command failed and error reported `...can't decompress data; zlib not available`